verlok/vanilla-lazyload/README.md

 #### Can lazily execute code, when given elements enter the viewport

-Check out the [lazy functions](#lazy-functions) section and learn how to execute code only when given elements enter the viewport.
+Check out the [lazy anything](#lazy-anything) section and learn how to execute code only when given elements enter the viewport.

 #### Can restore DOM to its original state